 Unless Biden starts speaking to himself in private, not because he hears voices but because he voices opinions best spoken in private, unless he stops treating his stammer by speaking in public, his words serve no purpose except to antagonize Putin and accelerate the path to war; for what Biden says about Putin is what a president says about an enemy he knows he can defeat, or what a prime minister says about an enemy he knows he must defeat if the life of the world is to survive.
 Putin is not that enemy.

 Putin’s record of violence is as vast as his monopoly on violence, with the latter numbering 5,977 nuclear warheads, of which 1,500 are on missile and bomber bases or on submarines at sea.
-None of which seem to deter Biden from practicing rhetorical brinkmanship, as he speaks loudly and unintelligently about a crisis; as he speaks without the coolness of John F. Kennedy during the Cuban Missile Crisis on October 22, 1962; as he speaks without the candor to threaten war to end war, like Richard Nixon during the Yom Kippur War, on October 14, 1973; as he speaks without the credibility to demand peace, like Ronald Reagan during the Cold War, on October 12, 1986.
+None of which seems to deter Biden from practicing rhetorical brinkmanship, as he speaks loudly and unintelligently about a crisis; as he speaks without the coolness of John F. Kennedy during the Cuban Missile Crisis on October 22, 1962; as he speaks without the candor to threaten war to end war, like Richard Nixon during the Yom Kippur War, on October 14, 1973; as he speaks without the credibility to demand peace, like Ronald Reagan during the Cold War, on October 12, 1986.

 As for the president of “marches,” whose country is a borderland in the bloodlands of old and a land alive with memories of the dead, stretching from the mass graves of the Holodomor to the killing fields of the Holocaust to the battlefields of Horlivka, the less Zelenskyy says about the past, the less he detracts from the present danger.